I am an assistant professor at the University of Cambridge. My fields of research are econometrics, network econometrics, and machine learning.

-Network Dependence and Inference
+Network Dependence Counterfactuals

 Nonparametric Estimation of Low-Rank Graphons (with László Györfi and Gábor Lugosi)